megabert/check-mk-plugins/windows/hp_raid/README.md

 # Prerequisites

 - an installed Check-MK Agent on the Windows System to be monitored
-- ssacli.exe installed from HP Website
+- HP Smart Storage Admin CLI(ssacli.exe) installed from HP Website

 # Installation